yzgysjr/try_jif/login/README.md

 ## Usage

  1. From Jif's its [official website](http://www.cs.cornell.edu/jif/), download and compile it.
- 2. Set up the environment variable $JIF as the home of Jif.
-For me, it is
+ 2. Set up the environment variable $JIF as the home of Jif, where jifc and jif could be found in $JIF/bin/ .
+For me, the command is

     ```{bash}
     $ export JIF=/home/junru/jif